-In support of the advancement of the mission of the SOA, the faculty engages in an inclusive model of research that may include applied research such as professional practice, critical or research-based practice, or technical research, and may also include scholarly research such as the authoring of papers and journal articles and the development of other creative activities such as installations or "un-built" and or speculative work.
-The pursuit of un-built work such as competition entries, gallery exhibitions, etc. represents a hybrid form of research that is both scholarly and applied in some sense, and is therefore a meaningful form of research for the discipline.
-The quality of the abovementioned activities will be shown to have been achieved through a peer selection process, professional competition, committee selection or otherwise approved form of external verification.
+In support of the advancement of the mission of the SACD, the faculty engages in an inclusive model of research that may include applied research such as professional practice, research-based practice, or technical research, and may also include scholarly research such as the authoring of papers and journal articles and the development of other creative activities such as installations or "un-built" and/or speculative work.
+The pursuit of un-built work such as competition entries, gallery exhibitions, etc. represents a hybrid form of research that is both scholarly and applied in some sense and is therefore a meaningful form of research for the discipline.
+The quality of the above mentioned activities will be shown to have been achieved through a peer selection process, professional competition, committee selection, or other form of external verification or validation.
 A post-factum publication of projects or artistic activity in professional media is also allowed.
-It is expected that Faculty applying for tenure and/ or promotion to the rank of Associate Professor demonstrate ongoing research as defined above that contributes to the body of knowledge that may be transmitted to our students, the academy, or the profession.
-Due to the mission of the SOA, research may include community design and development, social justice and civic engagement and their relationship to the built environment.
+It is expected that faculty applying for tenure and/or promotion to the rank of Associate Professor demonstrate ongoing research as defined above that contributes to the body of knowledge that may be transmitted to our students, the academy, or the profession.
+Due to the mission of the SACD, research may also include community design and development, social justice, and civic engagement.
 Because of the highly collaborative nature of our work, co-authored work or work done as part of a professional team is certainly acceptable, but the role of the applicant in such projects should be described in detail.
 Documentation of scholarly or applied research and creative activities should be demonstrated with copies of relevant texts or visual documentation of the work and may include a wide variety of any of the following forms of evidence: